danieldepaolo/phutball-exercise/README.md

 # phutball-exercise
 Implementation of the game Phutball in React for a coding exercise.

+To run:

+0. Make sure to have yarn and node installed on your machine
+1. Download the source code
+2. Run "yarn" command in the directory
+3. Run "yarn start" to run the program

 --------

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).